This article was updated on July 25, 2018.

 Orientation and new hire education programs that lack balance can result in a lack of position-related knowledge, poor cultural integration, weak peer relationships or other pitfalls.
 By providing employees with the knowledge, relationships and sense of belonging necessary to succeed, organizations should facilitate the best results.

-PriceWaterhouseCoopers also recommends that organizations create benchmarks around outcomes, which can be measured in the weeks and months after an employee is onboarded.
-Using a combination of user-reported data, managerial assessment and productivity data, HR leaders can measure success and evaluate whether employees are meeting their position description, working effectively within a team structure and complying with regulatory requirements.
+In the weeks and months after an employee is onboarded, HR leaders can use a combination of user-reported data, managerial assessment and productivity data to measure success and evaluate whether employees are meeting their position description, working effectively within a team structure and complying with regulatory requirements.

 SIGN UP FOR THE SPARK NEWSLETTER